My Search for the Truth about Fibromyalgia

 Learning to Cook, Again

 After half an hour of searching for things to eat at the store, I had about 3 items in my cart.
 I was quickly realizing that processed food was no longer an option because there were so many ingredients that anything processed was bound to have something I couldn’t eat.
-I had to start cooking for myself using whole foods – as in from scratch.
+I had to start cooking for myself using whole foods from scratch.
 Ugh.
 I didn’t have time for that, but I had to eat something.

 The key was that I had to learn to plan ahead.
 I found recipes, went shopping, planned time to cook as if it were an appointment, and then cooked enough for several meals.
 I froze much of it – sauces are great for this purpose because you can just thaw them and throw them over veggies, pasta, or zucchini noodles.